jpetazzo/python-on-dotcloud/README.rst

 --------
 If you would like to use NewRelic to monitor your python application all you need to do is add an environment variable with your new_relic license key and application name, and this build script will do the rest.

+NewRelic only works with python 2.6 and 2.7.
+It will not work correctly with python 3.1 or 3.2.
+If you set your python version to 3.1 or 3.2 NewRelic will automatically be disabled.

 Here is an example of a dotcloud.yml with NewRelic turned on::

     python: